trilioData/trilio-ansible/README.md

 - Create a backup plan (a backup plan describes what top backup.
 Selection is namespace or label based)
 - Create a backup from the created backup plan
 - Perform a restore to a Namespace
-- Perform all the above steps as part of a smoketest run

 As an example, the task can be utilized as follows: